 To Foreign Students Considering Studying in Nanzan University.
 JAPAN STUDY SUPPORT is a website jointly operated by The Asian Students Cultural Association and Benesse Corporation.
 It provides information about studying in Japan.

-The website also provides detailed information about Nanzan University and its faculties of CJS, Policy Studies, Humanities, Foreign Studies, Economics, Business Administration, Law, Science and Engineering, and International Liberal Arts.
+The website also provides detailed information about Nanzan University and its faculties of CJS, Policy Studies, Humanities, Foreign Studies, Economics, Business Administration, Law, Science and Engineering, and Global Liberal Studies.
 Take full advantage of the site to learn everything you would like to know about Nanzan University.

 In addition, information for about 1,300 universities, graduate schools, two-year colleges, and vocational schools that accept foreign students is also posted.

 The Faculty of Policy Studies uses problem-based approaches to equip its students with both applied knowledge to deal with our increasingly diverse and complex society, and the capacity to appreciate a diversity of value outlooks founded on solid historical awareness.
 As well as actively incorporating insights from the social sciences, the Faculty seeks to uncover new challenges associated with global structural shifts and identify ways to address those challenges, informed by civilization theory and integrating existing social science methodologies.
 The Faculty embraces the ideal of a multicultural campus.
 It sets its sights not only on the developed world of Europe and North America, but also on the countries and regions of Asia, through both the Nanzan Asia Program and the pro-active intake of international students mainly from Asia (around 30 international students at each year level).
 The curriculum provided to international students enables graduation in the standard four years, including Japanese language education.
 International students are also welcomed in Nanzan’s other faculties.